 (6)

 The multi-objective in Eq.
 1 aims at high quality, high resource owner rank and low waiting queue length.
 Eq.
-2 makes sure that resource capacity is capable to process the task part, Eq.
+2 ensures that resource is capable to process the task part, Eq.
 3–4 restrict the resource candidates’ type in the task configuration, Eq.
-5–6 describe decision variable, the demander should make decision to select resource in each type.
+5–6 describe decision variables, the demander should make the decision to select resources in each type.

 Provider assign task-part in selected resource